thisdougb/ansible-task-firewall/README.md

 ## scenario one

 SecOps want to prevent arbitrary commands being run on hosts.
 This is fairly simple, we can block the modules which allow command/script execution.
+We list modules to be blocked as dict's without keys.

 ```
 # /etc/ansible/firewall_policy.yml